Our Legends of Cardiology:

 Dr. Schoonmaker is best known as the developer of a new kind of catheter.
 The multipurpose catheter eliminated the need for catheter exchange and thus reduced the chance of introducing a thrombus into the heart.
 Using a single catheter also made procedures faster and easier.
 Among his many achievements, he was a charter member of the Board of Trustees of SCAI and a clinical investigator for the American Heart Association.

 Dr. Scanlon was a founding fellow and past president of SCAI, and a past president of the American Heart Association of Metropolitan Chicago.
 He also co-authored the national guidelines for coronary angiography procedures.

-Dr. Vogel was a founding fellow of SCAI and received the founder of the Snowmass Conference (1968) and the Snowmass program director.
-He also received the Distinguished Service Award of the SCAI in 2009.
+Dr. Vogel was a founding fellow of SCAI and the founder and program director of the Snowmass Conference (1968).
+He also received the SCAI Distinguished Service Award in 2009.

 Dr. Babb was a past president of SCAI in 2001–2002.
 He also received the Distinguished Service Award of SCAI in 2005, was elected by his colleagues a Master of the SCAI in 2014 and he received the inaugural SCAI Helping Hearts Lifetime Service Award in 2015.

 Dr. Chambers was a steadfast advocate for radiation safety and quality improvement in the field of interventional cardiology.
 Dr. Chambers was a past president of SCAI in 2014–2015.
 He received the Distinguished Service Award of SCAI in 2006, was elected by his colleagues a Master of the Society of SCAI in 2015 and he received the inaugural SCAI Helping Hearts Lifetime Service Award in 2020.
 He also served as chair of the physician-led organization Accreditation for Cardiovascular Excellence.

 Charles E. Mullins, MD, MSCAI (1932- )